 Normally, adequate levels of stomach acid will keep H. pylori levels in check.
 However, if acid levels dip for any reason (stress, medications, etc.), H. pylori may use that opportunity to grow out of control.
 To protect itself from being killed, H. pylori secretes an enzyme called urease which neutralizes hydrochloric acid.
 If H. pylori is present in significant quantities, it can release a substantial amount of urease and further lower stomach acid, creating a nice, cozy Hotel H. Pylori in the process.

 When overgrowth is an issue, most practitioners recommend dealing directly with H. pylori in addition to other lifestyle changes.
-The conventional treatment is a mixture of heavy duty antibiotics with acid blockers.
+The conventional treatment is a mixture of antibiotics with acid blockers.
 The idea is the the antibiotics will kill the H. pylori while the acid blockers lower acid levels so that the irritated stomach lining can heal.
 Unfortunately, antibiotic use can actually lead to more gut infections, and the success rate of this method is falling.

 According to my friend Sylvie, who opted for a natural approach after being diagnosed with H. pylori, the usual treatment protocol now “fails for about 35% of patients – and the effectiveness is still falling.
 The reason is because bacteria has become resistant to antibiotics.”